Updated: November 2022

 When screening tenants for a rental it’s common practice to collect address history on the rental application and then compare that to the previous addresses on the background check.
+Sounds simple but if your screening service is not dedicated to helping their clients stay compliant and does not have FCRA Certified Screeners compiling reports, you need to be extremely cautious with the information you receive.

 A table of contents for background check address history: